Neurosynth: Frequently Asked Questions

 - What format are the downloadable images in?

-- What do the 'forward inference' and 'reverse inference' descriptions mean in the feature image names?
+- What do the 'uniformity test' and 'association test' descriptions mean in the feature image names?

 - Activation coordinates are extracted from published neuroimaging articles using an automated parser.